Current Affairs-Topics

 Seismic Vulnerability and Risk Assessment

 Despite the promises, the GNIP Andaman Nicobar faces severe seismic risk.
-According to the Andaman Nicobar EIA report, the region is in one of the highest earthquake zones in Nicobar Islands, near the Andaman-Sumatra fault line.
+According to the Andaman Nicobar EIA report, the region is in one of the highest earthquake zones in the Nicobar Islands, near the Andaman-Sumatra fault line.

 The Indian Ocean tsunami history reminds us of the 2004 disaster when a 9.2 magnitude quake killed over 10,000 people across India.